Cryptonom/datasciencecoursera/README.md

 # datasciencecoursera
-Dummy repo for Coursera 'Data Science Toolbox' Course Project
+dummy for MOOC 'The Data Scientist's Toolbox'